keplerlab/fb-bot-framework/README.md

 #### Update data to Firebase

-This is how we first look for the object key which we want to update, if this object key doesn't exist then it's get added to list. `.update()` method will update the table or selected object key data, whatever data you passed to it.
+This is how we first look for the object key which we want to update, if this object key doesn't exist then it's get added to list. `.update()` method will update the table or selected object key data, whatever data you have passed to it.

 ```shell
     var newPostKey = firebaseAdmin.database().ref().child('chatData').push().key; //get children object from table